Repatriation and reburial of human remains: Australia

 In April 2019, work began to return more than 50 ancestral remains from five different German institutes, starting with a ceremony at the Five Continents Museum in Munich.

 The South Australian Museum reported in April 2019 that it had more than 4,600 Old People in storage, awaiting reburial.
 Whilst many remains had been shipped overseas by its 1890s director Edward C. Stirling many more were the result of land clearing, construction projects or members of the public.
 With a recent change in policy at the museum, a dedicated Repatriation Officer would implement a program of repatriation.

 A notorious South Australian case in 1903 involved the grave-robbing of Ngarrindjeri man Tommy Walker by the SA state coroner, Dr William Ramsay Smith.
 This exposed a broader, hidden trade in mainly Aboriginal human remains by medical and scientific institutions to supply UK institutions.
 Public outrage over the scandal highlighted deep cultural violations and contributed to a struggle for repatriation that would span more than a century.

 In April 2019, the skeletons of 14 Yawuru and Karajarri people which had been sold by a wealthy Broome pastoralist and pearler to a museum in Dresden in 1894 were brought home to Broome, in Western Australia.
 The remains, which had been stored in the Grassi Museum of Ethnology in Leipzig, showed signs of head wounds and malnutrition, a reflection of the poor conditions endured by Aboriginal people forced to work on the pearling boats in the 19th century.
 The Yawuru and Karajarri people were still in negotiations with the Natural History Museum in London to enable the release of the skull of the warrior known as Gwarinman.

 On 1 August 2019, the remains of 11 Kaurna people which had been returned from the UK were laid to rest at a ceremony led by elder Jeffrey Newchurch at Kingston Park Coastal Reserve, south of the city of Adelaide.
 In November 2021, the South Australian Museum apologised to the Kaurna people for having taken their ancestors' remains, and buried 100 of them a new 2 ha site at Smithfield Memorial Park, donated by Adelaide Cemeteries.
-The memorial site is in the shape of the Kaurna shield, to protect the ancestors now buried there.
+The memorial site is in the shape of the Kaurna shield, to protect the ancestors buried there.
+In October 2025, many more Kaurna remains were buried at the site, after being repatriated from state government agency Aboriginal Affairs and Reconciliation, as well as Adelaide and Edinburgh universities.

+In October 2023, the Austrian Academy of Sciences handed over to Australia the remains of six Aboriginal ancestors that had been part of the Pöch collection.
+The remains of 47 further Aborigines had been returned previously, between 2009 and 2011.

-In mid-April 2025, the Natural History Museum handed over the remains of a further 36 ancestors in a formal ceremony at the institution.
+In mid-April 2025, the Natural History Museum in London handed over the remains of a further 36 ancestors in a formal ceremony at the institution.